-This blog will be showing how to set up the DCC++ base station to run with JMRI on the Raspberry pi.
+Welcome to my model steam train blog.
+This blog will be showing how to set up the DCC++ base station on an Arduino being controlled by a Raspberry Pi running JMRI.
 This is an open source program kindly provided by Gregg E. Berman.

 Equipment needed is an Arduino Uno or Mega and a motor shield.
 In my setup I am using the Arduino motor shield R3 which should be capable of running 2 amps on both channels.

 First thing will be to setup the motor shield.
 This shield will plug onto the Arduino, so no wiring connections will be needed between the shield and Arduino.
 One end of the shield has a terminal bar with 6 terminal points.
 The first two will be the DC supply 15V for the layout control.
 The middle two will go to the running track and the last two will be the programming track.

 Setting up the DCC++ power supplies, usually the supply to the shield will power the Arduino through the Vin pin to the Arduino.
 Seeing as the Arduino can only run on max 12V and we are going to be using 15V on the shield to run our layout we will need to cut the Vin solder pad on the underside of the shield to prevent the supply from the shield going into the Arduino.
 Once this has been done a separate supply will be required for the Arduino.
 At the moment for this article I will be using the USB computer connection to power the Arduino.